Parameterized Inapproximability of Independent Set in $H$-Free Graphs: Acknowledgement

-Note that the factor $\gamma$ determining the approximation gap in \cref{thm:k1dfree} is expressed as an asymptotic function of $d$, i.e., for growing $d$.
-In our case however, it is an interesting question how small the degree $d$ can be so that we obtain an inapproximability result.
-We prove \cref{thm:k1dfree} by a reduction from the \LC problem, and a corresponding inapproximability result by Laekhanukit~\cite{laekhanukit2014parameters}.
-By calculating the bounds given in \cite{laekhanukit2014parameters} (which heavily depend on the constant of Chernoff bounds) it can be shown that an inapproximability gap exists for $d\geq 31$ in \cref{thm:k1dfree}.
+We remark that for graphs of maximum degree~$d$, which are also $K_{1,d}$-free, \IS admits a polynomial time $\tilde{O}(d/\log^2 d)$-approximation~\cite{bansal2018lovasz} (where the $\tilde{O}$-notation hides poly($\log\log d$) factors) and this is tight~\cite{austrin2011inapproximability} (up to poly($\log\log d$) factors) under the Unique Games Conjecture.
+Also, assuming \PP~$\neq$~\NP no $\Oh(d/\log^4 d)$-approximation exists~\cite{chan2016approximation}.
+This means that the hardness of \cref{thm:k1dfree} together with the algorithm in~\cite{bansal2018lovasz} give a separation between graphs of maximum degree $d$ and $K_{1,d}$-free graphs in terms of approximation.

-Then in \cref{sec:nofpas} we study the existence of fixed-parameter approximation algorithms for the \IS problem in $H$-free graphs.
-We show the following strengthening of \cref{thm:bonnet-w1hard}, which also gives (almost) tight runtime lower bounds assuming the ETH or the randomized Gap-ETH (for more information about complexity assumptions used in \cref{thm:noFPAS} see \cref{sec:prelims}).
+Then in \cref{sec:nofpas} we study the existence of fixed-parameter approximation algorithms (cf.~\cite{DBLP:journals/algorithms/FeldmannSLM20}) for the \IS problem in $H$-free graphs.
+We show the following strengthening of \cref{thm:bonnet-w1hard}, which also gives (almost) tight runtime lower bounds assuming the ETH or the randomized Gap-ETH (for more information about complexity assumptions used in the following theorems see \cref{sec:prelims}).

-\begin{restatable}{theorem}{noFPAS} Let $s \geq 4$ be a constant, and let $\mathcal{G}$ be the class of graphs that do not contain any of the following induced subgraphs: \begin{compactenum} \item a cycle on at least~5 and at most $s$ vertices, \item the star~$K_{1,5}$, and \item \begin{compactenum}[(i)] \item the star $K_{1,4}$, or \item a cycle on 4 vertices and any tree with two vertices of degree at least 3 at distance at most~$s$. \end{compactenum} \end{compactenum} The \IS problem on $\mathcal{G}$ does not admit the following: \begin{compactenum}[(a)] \item an exact algorithm with runtime $f(k) \cdot n^{o(k/\log k)}$, for any computable function $f$, under the ETH, \item a $\gamma$-approximation algorithm with runtime $f(k) \cdot n^{\Oh(1)}$ for some constant $\gamma>0$ and any computable function $f$, under the deterministic Gap-ETH, \item a $\gamma$-approximation algorithm with runtime $f(k) \cdot n^{o(k)}$ for some constant $\gamma>0$ and any computable function $f$, under the randomized Gap-ETH. \end{compactenum} \end{restatable}
+\begin{restatable}{theorem}{noFPAS} Let $s \geq 5$ be a constant, and let $\mathcal{G}$ be the class of graphs that do not contain any of the following induced subgraphs: \begin{compactenum} \item a cycle on at least~5 and at most $s$ vertices, \item the star~$K_{1,5}$, and \item \begin{compactenum}[(i)] \item the star $K_{1,4}$, or \item a cycle on 4 vertices and any tree with two vertices of degree at least 3 at distance at most~$s$. \end{compactenum} \end{compactenum} The \IS problem on $\mathcal{G}$ does not admit the following: \begin{compactenum}[(a)] \item an exact algorithm with runtime $f(k) \cdot n^{o(k/\log k)}$, for any computable function $f$, under the ETH, \item a $\beta$-approximation algorithm with runtime $f(k) \cdot n^{\Oh(1)}$ for some constant $\beta>1$ and any computable function $f$, under the deterministic Gap-ETH, \item a $\beta$-approximation algorithm with runtime $f(k) \cdot n^{o(\sqrt{k})}$ for some constant $\beta>1$ and any computable function $f$, under the randomized Gap-ETH.\footnote{In the conference version of this paper~\cite{DBLP:conf/wg/DvorakFRR20} we mistakenly claimed our reduction excludes an algorithm with running time $f(k) \cdot n^{o(k)}$.} \end{compactenum} \end{restatable}